AWS Big Data Blog

 Now you have the required VPC setup, Amazon Redshift cluster, and IAM role in place.
 Next, you can create an AWS Glue connection and test it as follows:

-1. Choose Add Connection under the Connections tab in AWS Glue console.
+1. Choose Create Connection under the Connections tab in AWS Glue console.
 The AWS Region in which we are creating this connection is the same as for our VPC setup, that is US Oregon (us-west-2).

-1. Choose a JDBC connection type.
+2. Choose a JDBC connection type.
 You can choose to enforce JDBC SSL or not, depending on the configuration for your data store.

-1. Review configuration and choose Finish.
+5. Review configuration and choose Create connection.

 The AWS Glue console should now show that the connection was created successfully.